codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

 ### Create Fragment

-Next, create the `Fragment` to be shown on click of the tabs.
+Now that we have the `ViewPager` and our tabs in our layout, we should start defining the content of each of the tabs.
+Since each tab is just a fragment being displayed, we need to create and define the `Fragment` to be shown.
 You may have one or more fragments in your application depending on your requirements.

-In `res/layout/fragment_page.xml`:
+In `res/layout/fragment_page.xml` define the XML layout for the fragment:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>